YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-06-19-single-image-depth.md

 ### Training

-The training takes place in a few stages.
-First, scale 1 and 2 are trained as follows:
+The training takes place in two stages.
+First, scale 1 and 2 are trained as shown in the following flow chart:

 <figure style="width: 200px" class="align-center">
   <img src="/images/2018-06-19-single-image-depth/flow-chart-training.png">